jinkim0517/CLARIFY/README.md

-A chrome extension that translates idioms through OpenAI's API
+## A Chrome extension that translates idioms through OpenAI's API

 Coded by Dean, Derek, Eric, and Jin at NWPlus' 2023 HackCamp